nromanen/Ch-034/README.md

 bower install -- to install vendors libraries

-grunt copy-bower -- to copy vendors libraries to dev environment
+grunt copy-libs -- to copy vendors libraries to dev environment

 grunt build:dev -- to build project for development